fanyangxyz/blend-images-cursor/README.md

 ## Method 2: Semantic Text Blending (`blend_v2.py`)

-**Approach**: Vision-language model → text processing → text-to-image generation
+**Approach**: Vision-language model → LLM text generation → text-to-image generation

-This method understands what's in the images through text descriptions, then generates a new image based on the combined concepts.
+This method understands what's in the images through text descriptions, uses an LLM to create intelligent artistic blend descriptions, then generates a new image based on the creative conceptual fusion.

 ### Quick start